 Or was it 1988?

-Dan rather interviewing George H.W.
+Dan Rather interviewing George H.W.
 Bush.

-And rather is asking Bush where he was during some seminal event.
+And Rather is asking Bush where he was during some seminal event.

-When Wimbledon coverage went long and you walked off the set because you were mad the news wasn't, and rather lost it.
+I remember when you walked off the set, when Wimbledon coverage went long and you walked off the set because you were mad the news wasn't and rather lost it.

-Interview not about me, sir.
+Interview, not about me, sir.

-Well, you're you're making it about you, Dan.
+Well, you're making it about you, Dan.

 I remember you walked off the set.